kenmoini/wsl-helper/README.md

 `wsl -d Fedora33 bash /opt/wsl_setup.sh`

 It will prompt you for some input, by default it sets up a pretty robust development environment!

+## FAQs

+#### What version of WSL has this been tested on?
+This has been tested on Windows 10 Pro, WSL v1.
+It should support WSL v2 just fine, I happen to not be able to run v2 since I use VMWare Workstation and they can't cohabitate.